KhronosGroup/VulkanSC-Loader/BUILD.md

 either case, the variable should point to the installation directory of a Vulkan-Headers repository built with the install target.

-The above steps create a Windows solution file named `Vulkan-Loader.sln` in the build directory.
+The above steps create a Windows solution file named `VulkanSC-Loader.sln` in the build directory.

 At this point, you can build the solution from the command line or open the